georgi-ivanov-ivanov/tabs/README.md

 ### ⚙️ Setup

 1. Clone the repository into a workdir.
-2. Inside the directory execute `node version 16`.
+2. Should use node version 16 or newer.
 3. Install Angular cli if you haven't `npm install -g @angular/cli`.
 4. Install node packages with `npm install`.